KennethTM/macro_inv_id/README.md

 ### Camera

-The input image feed for the GUI should be a webcam, camera from a microscope, etc. If the camera cannot be opened (e.g. OpenCV error or exception), try another device index using the command line options.
+The input image feed for the GUI should be a webcam, camera from a microscope, etc. If the camera cannot be opened (e.g. OpenCV error or exception), try another device index using the command line options (`-device` option).

-Different resolutions of the input feed can be accommodated depending device/camera.
+Different resolutions of the input feed can be accommodated depending device/camera  (`-cap_height` and `-cap_width` options).

 ## Data